Lenguist/insight-game-ai/README.md

 and make Buyer behaviour incrasingly more complex (bluffs, urgency, etc)

 QUESTION: shouldn't the number of cars be constant? aka there is incentive to keep the car if the car supply is limited

+code is structured in the following way.
+First, we initialize a Simulation with a certain value, range_min, range_max, imp_incr and imp_init. after that, we initialize an Interaction which constitutes to a single negotiation.
+That will include a Buyer max_price which will be generated according to simulaiton rules.